jolkdarr/eclipse-color-theme/ESOF-docs/report4.md

 This issue depicts a bug where the color bracket is ignored, and it is this bug that we intend to correct.
 However we couldn't replicate the bug once it worked right.
 So we try to get in touch with the developers asking for more information and we are still waiting for an answer.

 ![Bug](https://github.com/Miridinia/eclipse-color-theme/blob/master/ESOF-docs/Resources/bug.png)

+While waiting for more information, we tried to fix [Always Bold issue] (https://github.com/eclipse-color-theme/eclipse-color-theme/issues/95).
+While debugging we didn't find a problem with the code, so we came to the conclusion it's a compatibility problem and that probably "Interface IEclipsePreferences" class do not fully work anymore with the more recent builds of eclipse.

 ##Conclusion